 There are a number of offences for failing to comply with the requirements detailed above.
 The penalties that may be imposed vary, with the maximum being a fine and two years' imprisonment.

 Additional penalties can be applied under the:

-Further guidance on the legal basis for home slaughter (opens in a new window) can be found on the Food Standards Agency website.
-The Food Standards Agency is currently considering a policy revisal (opens in a new window) to include the option for home slaughter and dressing to be carried out by a licensed slaughterman.
+Further guidance on home kills can be found on the Food Standards Agency website.
+The Food Standards Agency is currently considering a policy revisal to include the option for home slaughter and dressing to be carried out by a licensed slaughterman.
 The final policy decision may affect some of the advice included in this guide.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.